mjdrushton/atsim-potentials/docs/reference/potable_input.rst

 [EAM-Embed]
 ===========

-Embedding functions for many-body models are defined in this sections.
+Embedding functions for many-body models are defined in this section.

 Entries have the following form::